alecsliger/instaproxy/README.md

 ## Regions

 Before deploying the project, you may want to change the region that azure deploys to.
-The resource group you create for this project must be created under your selected region, and the value in the parameter file updated to match.
+Updating the 'REGION' variable in the main script, and running it with the '-r' option will update all configs tied to this project with the input from the variable

 [A list of Azure regions and name 'codes' can be found in this article](https://azuretracks.com/2021/04/current-azure-region-names-reference/)

 ## Tags

-To change the tags of your newly created resources, you can simply run a Find for the string 'tags' in the flatcar.json file, and change them to your liking.
+To change the tags of your newly created resources, you can simply run a Find for the string 'tags' in the JSON files, and change them to your liking.

 ## Admin Username

-Changing the admin username in the parameters file should create a new user on the machine, and bind the ssh-key you added to said user.
+Changing the admin username in the flatcar.parameters.json file should create a new user on the machine, and bind the ssh-key you added to said user.
 Changing this should be as simple as replacing 'core' with your chosen value.

-Note that the default user 'core' will have ownership of the docker-compose binary unless changed in the Ignition file
+Note that the default user 'core' will have ownership of the docker-compose binary unless changed in the Ignition file.

+Permissions could also get quite messy, should you change this

 ## Adding an rsync service for configuration files

-Append the following YAML code to your Butane.yml file, update the 'ExecStart=...' line with your rsync command, regenerate your ignition file with the provided script, and update the 'custom data' field in the parameters.json file: (Improvements in progress for this)
+Append the following YAML code to your Butane.yml file, and update the 'ExecStart=...' line with your rsync command: (Improvements in progress for this)

 ```yaml
     - name: rsync-npm-db.service